It’s almost unfilmable. If you stay true to Alan Moore’s original graphic novel, as director Zack Snyder did here, it’s almost unfilmable.

 Why “The Comedian” anyway?
 That’s an odd name for a superhero who isn’t funny.
 Why “Ozymandias”?
 Why would the smartest man in the world, a powerful and pompous man, choose for his superhero name a figure representing the ultimate lesson in power and pomposity?
 To remind himself not to be pompous?
 Or maybe in this universe, Percy Shelley never wrote “Ozymandias,” and so its lessons were never imparted to the smartest man in the world, who took the name just because.
 This “other universe” thing is always a helluva argument.

 OK, here’s why they chose those names.
 They didn’t.
 Alan Moore did.
-They come to represent those names (ironically), but there’s little in their characters that would make them choose them at the beginning.
+They come to represent those names (ironically), but there’s little in their characters that would make them choose them themselves.
 Well, maybe The Comedian; he’s got a sick sense of humor.
 But Ozymandias?
 That’s the author imposing his heavy (and symbolic) hand on the character.
 And Alan Moore’s got one heavy and symbolic hand.

 I like the rise of the costumed superheroes in the late ‘30s — which is when they first appeared for us in comic magazines.
 I like their ascendance during World War II, and how they began to get knocked off after the war — which is when superhero comics began to be replaced by westerns and romance and horror.
 The graphic novel, more than the movie, gives us a sense of both the Golden Age (Minutemen/Watchmen) and the Silver Age (Watchmen II) of comic books, while the movie fudges the Silver Age.
 We really only get the second generation (Silk Spectre II, Night Owl II, Rorschach) in their dotage.
-By the way: Can we imagine a less likely duo than Night Owl II and Rorschach?
+By the way: Can anyone imagine a less likely duo than Night Owl II and Rorschach?

 Ultimately the biggest problem with the movie (and maybe the graphic novel) is this: After the opening scene, we are left with five superheroes: Dr. Manhattan, Silk Spectre II, Night Owl II, Rorschach and Ozymandias.
 What is the storyline for each?
 What is each of them seeking?

 Manhattan is increasingly disengaged and building things we don’t understand.
-Ozymandias is a non-entity until his machinations are revealed — then he seems insane.
+Ozymandias is a non-entity until his machinations are revealed; then he seems insane.
 Night Owl is a schlub.
 Silk Spectre wants, like Daisy Mae, a man.
 Only Rorschach is really after anything and it turns out he’s wrong.